 Have you shopped around?
 Are there better deals elsewhere or a big sale coming up that you can wait for?

-Don’t be like Katie circa 2009 who chose clothes over her weekly food shop.
+Don’t be like me circa 2009 when I chose clothes over my weekly food shops.
 It’s not big and it certainly isn’t clever.

 Speaking of affordability, is the item going to be worth the amount you’ll pay for it?

-How often will you wear it, for instance?
+How often will you wear it, for example?
 Needless to say, if it’s just for one event and that’s it, you might want to consider utilising something that’s already in your wardrobe.

 If you don’t want to settle for an existing piece that you own (hey, we all grow tired of what’s in our wardrobe sometimes), ask yourself if it’s possible to BORROW a similar version of the item you’re lusting after.

 To buy or not to buy: well, how about still buying something similar but finding alternative, more sustainable sources to purchase from?
-Like, a charity or vintage shop, for example.
+Like, a charity or vintage shop, for instance.

 You’d be amazed at the amount of choice on offer at second-hand stores.